DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "I don't know what to say."
 If the mare had been any different she would've taken it as being dumped trash on, but the book clearly had value, emotional and monetary.
 Some of the writing in this, among what she could read, was something others researching folklore would've torn each other apart for, proving or disproving personal theories about the evolution of language.
 "And no translations anywhere?"

  "What for?
-Wordplay is idoneous to its own language.
+Most wordplay is idoneous only  to its own language.
 So is the nuance in many riddles."

 ------------------